netto14cr/xampp_project_list/README.md

 * New File:

-  Use the index.php provided in this project, located inside the xampp_web folder.
+  Use the index.php provided in this project, located inside the xampp_project_list folder.

 You should replace the file, and it will automatically serve as the new entry point for your local XAMPP projects.

-3. Place xampp_web folder in htdocs: Copy the entire xampp_web folder, which contains all the necessary files for the project, into the htdocs directory.
+3. Place xampp_project_list folder in htdocs: Copy the entire xampp_project_list folder, which contains all the necessary files for the project, into the htdocs directory.

-       C:/xampp/htdocs/xampp_web
+       C:/xampp/htdocs/xampp_project_list

 4. Start XAMPP: Ensure XAMPP is running, particularly the Apache and MySQL modules if you are using a MySQL-based project.